-Remarkable silent auction offers for vacation rentals, donations from local artists and craftspersons, merchants and professionals highlight the 28th Annual Maple Festival of the Middletown Springs Historical Society on Sunday, March 20 from 1-4 pm.
+Maple lore & demonstrations, sweet treats from local kitchens, a raffle and a silent auction featuring local artists and craftspersons, merchants and professionals highlight the 31st Annual Maple Festival of the Middletown Springs Historical Society on Sunday, March 17 from 1-4 pm.

-The event will feature a demonstration of early maple sugarmaking in a cast iron kettle over an open fire.
+The event will feature a demonstration of early maple sugarmaking in a cast iron kettle over an open fire by Phillip Mahar.
 Local sugarmaker Ryan Mahar and historians David Wright and Jon Mathewson will give a presentation on maple sugaring history and current practice using examples from the Historical Society collection.

-Delicious maple desserts created by Society members, Vermont maple products and new 2016 syrup will be available for sale.
-Old-fashioned sugar on snow and maple cotton candy are always favorites.
+Homemade soup, chili and delicious maple desserts created by Historical Society members, Vermont maple products and new 2019 syrup will be available for sale.
+Old-fashioned sugar on snow, pancakes & syrup, and maple cotton candy are always favorites.

-Acoustic music and kids? activities enliven the free afternoon event.
+Acoustic music by Paul Morgan and friends and kids’ activities enliven the free afternoon event.
 Videos about Vermont maple sugaring will be shown continuously.

-A raffle with over 50 prizes including $100.00 and $50.00 in cash, maple syrup and maple products, craft items, and gift certificates from local businesses will go on continuously during the festival.
+A raffle drawing with many prizes including $100.00 and $50.00 in cash, maple syrup and maple products, craft items, and gift certificates from local businesses will go on during the festival.

 Museum exhibits on Middletown Springs history are on view during the festival.
-Admission is free and handicap accessible.
+Admission is free and the building is handicap accessible.

 » The MSHS facility is also available for rental